williamlaplante/SynchrotronMaps/code/README.md

  - archive : where old modules and notebooks are stored.

- - temp : where temporary files are stored.
-Usually, results outputted by scripts are put there.
+ - temp : where files that weren't assigned a location yet are dumped.

  - cpp : where the source code for the c++ modules are located.

  - tests : contains modules used for unit testing.

- - notebooks : contains jupyter notebook used for interactive analysis
+ - notebooks : contains jupyter notebook used for interactive analysis.

  - scripts : where jobs are located.